-As of October 31, 2007, we had \$590,670 in cash and cash equivalents on hand.
-We had a \$17.0 million credit facility with TD BankNorth to support letters of credit, working capital needs, and capital expenditures, of which \$11.5 million was outstanding as of October 31, 2007.
-This line expired on September 30, 2007 and we were able to obtain a 60 day extension in order to renegotiate our credit facilities.
-On November 30, 2007, we signed a new \$40.0 million line of credit with Toronto Dominion (Texas) LLC.
-This new line of credit enabled us to terminate our \$15.0 million revolving line of credit with Citizens Bank that we had previously used to cover the working capital needs of Thompson/Center Arms.
+As of January 31, 2008, we had \$3,655,922 in cash and cash equivalents on hand.
+On November 30, 2007, we signed an amended \$40.0 million credit facility with Toronto Dominion (Texas) LLC to support letters of credit, working capital needs, and capital expenditures.
+This new line of credit enabled us to terminate our \$15.0 million revolving line of credit with Citizens Bank that we had previously used to finance the working capital needs of Thompson/Center Arms.